JuliaLang/www.julialang.org/downloads/index.md

 # Current Release (v0.4.1)

-We provide three ways for you to run Julia:
+We provide a couple of ways for you to run Julia:

 * In the terminal using the built-in Julia command line.
 * In the browser on [JuliaBox.org](https://www.juliabox.org) with IJulia notebooks.
 No installation is required -- just point your browser there, login and start computing.